 These issues go deep.
 Many students today have a large void in their development where exploration and discovery was supposed to be.
 Their natural sense of curiosity has been obstructed by the ever-present allure of screens.
 The result is that they have not cultivated a foundation for future interests.
 As occupational therapist, Victoria Prooday, explains:

 “Using technology as a “Free babysitting service” is, in fact, not free at all.
 The payment is waiting for you just around the corner.
 We pay with our kids’ nervous systems, with their attention, and with their ability for delayed gratification.
 Compared to virtual reality, everyday life is boring.”

-Low expectations have the same effect on adults.
-I’ll never forget a conversation I had with a colleague of mine at the end of the first full school year after Covid.
-He commented that after months of COVID-19-related confusion and criticism, school administrators didn’t care what was happening in each classroom.
+Low expectations often have a similar effect on adults.
+A colleague of mine recently commented that after months of COVID-19-related confusion and criticism, school administrators didn’t care what was happening in each classroom.
 As long as teachers didn’t invite any more complaints, they’d be left alone.
-This, along with a number of other frustrating policies, had led to decreased student and teacher effort.
+He speculated that this along with a number of other frustrating policies, had led to decreased student and teacher effort.
 As he said, “My job has never been easier, but I’ve never enjoyed it less.
 Jokes don’t land like they used to.
 Conversations are dull.
 Everyone is just trying to get through the year.
 I go home feeling dirty.”

 "I have a radical idea.
 Assign grades based exclusively on academic performance—the quality of the writing, the accuracy of the math equation, the understanding of the historical themes.
 Grade everything for mastery, alone, and consider it a breach of ethics to do otherwise.
 Most students would work far harder, learn far more, and come to enjoy it.
 They’d invest enough to cultivate more rewarding interests and become better citizens.
 Some would not rise to the occasion and would be left behind.
 But that is already happening."